Blog/Data Engineering/Introducing Frozen Regions for Snowflake Dynamic Tables

 GROUP BY location, hour;

 For the second scenario, we want to start computing average transaction amounts in addition to sums.
-Without immutability and backfill, we would have had to create an entirely new Dynamic Table.
+Without the immutability provided in frozen and backfill, we would have had to create an entirely new Dynamic Table.
 With these new features, we can instead copy forward the data:

 -- Clone our dynamic table into a new regular table